JoshOrndorff/recipes/text/runtime-printing.md

 `-lruntime=debug` when running the kitchen node.
 So, for the kitchen node, the command would become `./target/release/kitchen-node --dev -lruntime=debug`.

-The next line demonstrates using `debug::info!` macro to log to the screen and also inspecting the variable's content.
-The syntax inside the macro is very similar to what regular rust macro `println!` takes.
+The next line uses `debug::info!` macro to log to the screen and to inspect the variable's content.
+The syntax inside the macro is very similar to what the regular Rust macro `println!` takes.

 **Runtime logger note:** When we execute the runtime in native, `debug::info!` messages are printed.
-However, if we execute the runtime in Wasm, then an additional step to initialise [RuntimeLogger](https://substrate.dev/rustdocs/v2.0.0/frame_support/debug/struct.RuntimeLogger.html) is required.
+However, if we execute the runtime in WASM, then an additional step to initialise [RuntimeLogger](https://substrate.dev/rustdocs/v2.0.0/frame_support/debug/struct.RuntimeLogger.html) is required.